 Fins are like the tyres on your car, helping control direction and hold, gripping the wave the way tyres hold the road.
 They play a massive part in the set up of your board and we place a strong emphasis in getting this right for all our boards.

 Whilst we do make the occasional fixed fin board, by far the majority of our clients use removable fins.
 They’re not only better for travelling, but allow you to trial and use different options for different conditions.
-Most of our longboards have a fin box for the rear fin and standard FCS plug fins as side fins.
+Most of our longboards have a fin box for the rear fin and standard FCS plug or Future fins as side fins.

 We stock FCS fins as they’re universally available, and relatively easy to repair when disaster strikes.
 Great performance, finish, flex and fit make the FCS box fin range a pleasure to work with.